Home » Breakfast » Lemon Blueberry Zucchini Bread

 Fold the zucchini mixture into the dry ingredients gently as to not mash up the blueberries.

-Continue folding until there are no more visible flour streaks.
+Continue folding in the wet ingredients until there are no more visible flour streaks.

-Pour batter into prepared loaf pan and bake at 375° for 60-70 minutes, until a toothpick comes out clean in the center.
+Pour the batter into the prepared pan and bake at 375° for 60-70 minutes, until a toothpick comes out clean in the center.

 Blueberry Zucchini Bread batter in a loaf pan

-Pour prepared glaze over the cooling zucchini bread and let cool completely.
+Pour the prepared glaze over the cooling zucchini bread and let cool completely.

-We use a little sugar to help draw out the moisture of the grated zucchini.
+We use a little sugar to help draw out the excess water in the zucchini.
 This also helps to tenderize the vegetable, remove any bitterness, and of course, add extra sweetness!

 After draining in the colander, we take some paper towels and give the zucchini a good squeeze.
 This is just to make sure we’ve gotten out as much water as possible.